swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 But if `__attribute__((swift_attr(..)))` is used in `@interface` to explicitly mark `dealloc` method as isolated on global actor, then it is imported as isolated `deinit`.
 Marking `dealloc` as isolated means that `dealloc` must be called only on that executor.
 It is assumed that ObjC implementation of such class ensures this by overriding `retain/release`. `deinit` of the Swift subclasses is generated as an override of the `dealloc` method.
 Any pre-conditions which hold for the base class will be true for Swift subclasses as well.
 In this case `deinit` of the Swift subclass is type-checked as isolated, but isolation thunk is not generated for code size and performance optimization.

 If `deinit` isolation was introduced into hierarchy of the `@objc` Swift classes by a class implemented in Swift, then `retain/release` are not overridden, `dealloc` can be called from any thread, but isolation happens inside `dealloc` implementation.
 In this case, isolation thunks will be generated for each isolated `deinit` in the hierarchy.
 Only the most derived one does the actual switching.
-The rest will be called already on the correct executor, and will follow the fast path in `swift_task_performOnExecutor()`.
+The rest will be called already on the correct executor, and will follow the fast path in `swift_task_deinitOnExecutor()`.

 ObjC classes that isolate `dealloc` by overriding `retain/release` SHOULD mark `dealloc` as isolated.
 This not only allows Swift subclasses to fully benefit from isolation, but also prevents them from isolating their `deinit/dealloc` (including the call to `[super dealloc]`) on a different actor.